stefanoschalkidis/esign-myphoto/README.md

 ## Usage / Χρήση

-Download the latest version packaged as zip.
+Download the latest version of the app packaged as zip.
 Unzip the content to your desktop.
 Double-click the file ***amy_e-sign_myphoto.exe*** in the unzipped folder to start the application.